theTB/sctm/README.md

 #### Using the Code
 Download all the code files and go into the folder called "_Release_".
 This contains the Makefile.
 Compile the code,  `make clean; make`.
-The main exectuable is called "_sctm_".
+The main executable is called "_sctm_".

 Usage : `./sctm <1.article-file> <2.comments-file> <3.output-dir> <4.topics> <5.model> <6.train/test>`
 where